Lord-Raymik/CS121_Lab6/studentHeap/README.md

         Call printStudents()
     Find a student:
         Call findStudent()
 After the loop has ended, before the program ends, call deleteStudents() to deallocate heap memory, preventing memory leaks

+## sortStudents Function
+This function asks the user what metric they want to sort the students by, then sorts them by said metric.
+### Parameters for sortStudents()
+A reference to the student vector (must be a reference so it can actually change the values in students)
+### Algorithm for sortStudents()
+Begin a loop for a menu, which will stop when the user chooses a metric to sort by
+Print out the different valid inputs the user can do (these are in the form of numbers corresponding to different sorting metrics), but for this documentation i will be using the actual names for the metrics
+Depending on what the user inputs, do one of the following:
+    Names:
+        Call the sort function, which will sort the students by name
+    Birthday:
+        Call the sort function, which will sort the students by birthday
+    Graduation date:
+        Call the sort function, which will sort the students by expected graduation date
+    Credit hours:
+        Call the sort function, which will sort the students by credit hours